EcoDynForecast/FREC3004_EnvInformatics_Class/Module6_Terrestrial_Carbon_Flux/Module6_Carbon_Fluxes_Student.md

 #INSERT CODE
 ```

-Plot the time series for NEP at the monthly scale.
-Be sure to add a
+Plot the time series for NEP at the monthly scale (calculate the mean
-horizontal line at 0 so that it is easy to see when NEP is positive or
+for each month of the year).
+Be sure to add a horizontal line at 0 so
-negative.
+that it is easy to see when NEP is positive or negative.

 ``` r
 #INSERT CODE
 ```

-Plot the time series for NEP at the hourly scale.
-Be sure to add a
+Plot the time series for NEP at the hourly scale (calculate the mean for
-horizontal line at 0 so that it is easy to see when NEP is positive or
+each hour of the day).
+Be sure to add a horizontal line at 0 so that it
-negative.
+is easy to see when NEP is positive or negative.

 ``` r
 #INSERT CODE